Chafee Education and Training Grant

 progress toward completion of that program.

-After your application is processed and schools notify the Oregon Student Access
+After your application is processed and schools notify the Office of Student Access & Completion

 to your college or university’s Business Office approximately two weeks